Gpayton787/gpayton787.github.io/_pages/about.md

 **More about me**

 I was born and raised in the great state of Oklahoma.
 Moving around quite often, I currently reside in Washington state, and go to school in California.
 In my free time, I like to keep myself moving by playing basketball, running, or working out.
 I also love to explore new places.
 Whether it's new restaraunts, hiking trails, or study spots, my apartment is the last place I want to be when there's so much out there just waiting for me!
-This curiosity of the unknown drives me to keep pushing my own boundaries and continue learning more about myself and the world, each and every day.
+This curiosity of the unknown drives me to keep pushing my own boundaries and continue learning more about myself and the world, each and every day... well, most days.